 - All backgrounds, ethnicities/races, income levels

-Boys/young men are included in our point-of-entry Education Into Action Workshops in their classrooms or other spaces.
+Boys/young men/male-identified youth are included in our point-of-entry Education Into Action Workshops in their classrooms or other spaces.

-About-Face has reached over 7,700 youth with our workshops, serving more than 1,000 youth locally in the last two years alone.
-We also reached more than 340,000 more via our website and social media, giving them the tools they need to understand and fight back against our toxic culture.
+About-Face has reached over 8,000 youth with our workshops.
+We also reached thousands more via our website and social media, giving them the tools they need to understand and push back against media that harms them.

 The results of these programs have been truly awesome.
 With the support of our PhD-level evaluator using rigorous statistical methods to analyze the results, we have demonstrated a positive impact on: